giangvtr/mobile-robot-nucleo/Fiche.md

 ```

 ### Mode output push-pull
+* This mode is a regular digital output that we can manually toggle them to generate output
 ```c++
 /* 1.
 Enable x GPIO port, remplace x par A, B, C, D, E*/ RCC->AHB1ENR |= (RCC_AHB1ENR_GPIOxEN);